Subhasis495/FUTURE_FS_03/README.md

 ## 📄 License

-This project is created for educational and demonstration purposes, showcasing AI-powered web development capabilities.
+This project is created for educational and demonstration purposes
 ## 🙏 Acknowledgments

 - **Swiggy** for the original design inspiration